sammcj/smcleod/_posts/2019-08-06-new-opportunities.md

 If you can't answer some of those, no problem - I'm just working on this as an initial template to get a handle on the offers coming through.

+### Clarification on some common role titles and experience terms

+- On 'DevOps' in a title:

+Often when I see this, the organisation is really wanting / asking for a Senior Developer with some minor Operations experience - if so - that's not me.

+I've worked very closely with Developers and Testers over the years, but I am skilled in platform and pipeline engineering, automation, highly-available service engineering, distributed systems engineering, platform and service performance engineering and operations team leadership.

+- On term 'Cloud Experience':

+Cloud, for me at least - means outsourced Infrastructure and Service / Service Endpoints.

+I've spent many years building private clouds, (mostly based on Xen Cloud Platform, XenServer Cloud, XCP-ng and KVM systems) and building out reliable, scalable and highly redundant services that are presented and endpoints to developers, testers or businesses directly - essentially I've been 'building private Clouds' more than I have been using 'off-the-shelf' solutions like AWS or GCP.

+However, I have dipped my toes in each and completed some AWS training, at the end of the day I found that it's just a change of tooling and for me - that's not a problem.

+However if you're looking for someone that's only worked on AWS and knows all the AWS offerings inside-and-out already - that's not me, I can or will be that person - but haven't had the need to pivot as of yet.

 ---